 - 13..
 To submit an event evaluation following each sponsored event. - 14..
-To participate in the fall and spring Eagle Stop events and other University wide events. - 15...
-To hold a minimum of 3 General Body Meetings during each semester. - 16..
-To submit all fundraising money for deposit into the Benedictine University fundraising account for Registered Student Organizations in a timely manner. - 17.
-To complete an annual review report and submit it to the Center for Student Engagement and Experience.
+To participate in the fall and spring Eagle Stop events and other University wide events. - 15..
+To hold a minimum of 3 General Body Meetings during each semester. - To submit all fundraising money for deposit into the Benedictine University fundraising account for Registered Student Organizations in a timely manner. - To complete an annual review report and submit it to the Office of Student Activities.